tejxv/Raindrop-Screenshot-Automation/README.md

 # Raindrop Screenshot Automation

 A macOS-native Node.js utility that automatically watches for new screenshots and uploads them to Raindrop.io using their REST API.
+Can run as a background daemon or manually.

 ## Features